 Several costs apply when obtaining a Delaware Money Transmitter License, such as Investigation fee ($172.50), Annual Fee ($ 230 plus $4.60 for every additional location), Annual Assessment Fee ($500 both if books maintained outside Delaware and if maintained inside Delaware).
-Renewal Fee costs $230 plus $4.60 for every additional location.
+The renewal Fee costs $230 plus $4.60 for every additional location.
 Net worth should not be less than $100,000 computed according to GAAP, while the Surety Bond is $25,000 for the first location and $5000 for every additional location (Maximum $250,000) furnished by a surety company authorized to conduct business in Delaware.
 Legal Fees vary between $8,000 and $12,000.

-Empire Global has a team of experienced professionals who will assist you through the entire process of Delaware Money Transmitter License application including assistance in the preparation of documents, submission of application and responding to any queries.
+Empire Global has a team of experienced professionals who will assist you through the entire process of the Delaware Money Transmitter License application including assistance in the preparation of documents, submission of application, and responding to any queries.
 We request you to get in touch with Empire Global at the earliest to understand the entire process in detail and apply for a Delaware Money Transmitter License.